-Heidi Bulich is an accomplished educator and attorney, with extensive background in business operations and financial services.
+Heidi Bulich is an award-winning educator and attorney, with extensive background in business operations and financial services.
 She has a bachelor’s and law degree from Georgetown University.
 Heidi began her career practicing real estate, banking and corporate law for a Detroit law firm and working as inside counsel for a large financial institution.
 During this time, she was an Adjunct Professor in the MBA Program at the Stephen M. Ross School of Business at the University of Michigan where she taught Real Estate Law.

 In 2003, she left private practice and began teaching full time at the Eli Broad College of Business at Michigan State University.
 Ms. Bulich taught several classes including Business Law, Real Estate Law & Finance and Smart Growth & Sustainability.
 In 2010, she was honored by the Senior Class as the Outstanding Faculty Member at Michigan State.
 She also received several other teaching awards and was awarded an Adams Teaching Fellowship.

-In 2013, she moved to Raleigh, North Carolina and accepted a position as Associate Professor in the Poole College of Management at North Carolina State University, where she taught business law to undergraduates and advanced commercial law in the Master’s of Accounting Program.
+In 2013, she moved to Raleigh, North Carolina and accepted a position as Associate Professor in the Poole College of Management at North Carolina State University, where she taught business law to undergraduates and advanced commercial law in the Master of Accounting Program.
 At both NC State and Michigan State, she served on several department and university committees including the University Committee on Faculty Affairs and the College Assessment Committee.

 JD – Georgetown University Law Center, 1988